KHanghoj/popgenteach/exercise1.md

 - Number of populations: 10
 - Number of generations: 100

-This way we reduce the mechanisms (e.g. selection, mutation, migration) that can impact allele frequency changes to solely genetic drift, and how this behaves with changing population sizes.
+This way we reduce the mechanisms (e.g. selection, mutation, migration) that can impact allele frequency changes to genetic drift, and how the latter behaves with different population sizes.

 ## Questions ##
-When these starting parameters are all set  answer the following questions.
+When these starting parameters are all set, answer the following questions.

 1. Press `Run Simulation` and describe what you see
-   1. What is the on the axis?
+   1. What is the on the axes?
    2. what does every line represent?
 2. How does this change if we set the populations size to 1000
 3. How does this change if we set the populations size to 10000